-- Welcome the pre-student teacher(s) into your classroom with the understanding that they come to learn and be of assistance to you and your students. - If possible, provide adequate workspace for your pre-student teacher(s) in the classroom setting. - Introduce your pre-student teacher to learners in ways that will help to establish them as your coworker or assistant teacher. - Acquaint your student with school policies and procedures.
+- Welcome the pre-student teacher(s) into your classroom with the understanding that they come to learn and be of assistance to you and your students. - If possible, provide adequate workspace for your pre-student teacher(s) in the classroom setting. - Review the pre-student teachers' resume and ICI (Individual Competency Inventory) - Introduce your pre-student teacher to students in ways that will help to establish them as your co-worker or assistant teacher. - Acquaint your student with school policies and procedures.
 (If possible, provide them with a copy of these or the location where they may access them.) - Share instructional guides/directives that you and/or your building must follow.
 (For example, be sure the pre-student teacher reviews the established curriculum and knows what the school goals are for standardized testing and student learning.) - Provide as many opportunities as possible for your student to be actively engaged with children both in your classroom and in the school at large. - Facilitate, as needed, meetings between your pre-student teacher and other educational specialists such as the ESL teacher in your building, learning support teacher, a school counselor, building principal, etc. - Insist on thorough, quality planning done in advance by your pre-student teacher.
 This includes that the pre-student teacher: - a. uses an established planning format as provided by Messiah University (see appendix) - b. develops and provides to you a comprehensive written plan for your review and feedback at least 48 hours in advance of teaching a lesson

-- Communicate openly and frequently with your pre-student teacher. - a. provide oral and written feedback to document pre-student teacher progress and final evaluation information - b. complete two observation reports using the Performance Observation Form (this can be in a large or small group setting) which will be emailed to you - c. email completed form to the student, supervisor, and field experience coordinator and discuss feedback immediately following the observation, or as soon as possible - Model for your pre-student teachers, providing them with the freedom to attempt teaching strategies and procedures that may differ from your own. - Remain in the classroom while your student is teaching for liability purposes and to provide feedback on performance. - Report emerging problems or concerns (e.g., attendance, communication, preparation, professionalism) immediately to the university supervisor and/or the TEP office. - Collaborate with the university supervisor at the end of the semester as he/she makes an official recommendation as to the readiness of the pre-student teacher for the next level of field experience and/or student teaching. - Provide input into the electronic Final Evaluation that will arrive as a link in your e-mail toward the end of the semester and requires your attention in a timely manner.
+- Communicate openly and frequently with your pre-student teacher. - a. provide oral and written feedback to document pre-student teacher progress and final evaluation information - b. complete two electronic observation reports using the on-line Performance Observation Form (this can be in a large or small group setting) - c. send a copy to the student, supervisor, and assistant director and discuss feedback with student immediately following the observation, or as soon as possible - Model for your pre-student teachers, providing them with the freedom to attempt teaching strategies and procedures that may differ from your own. - Remain in the classroom while your student is teaching for liability purposes and to provide feedback on performance. - Report emerging problems or concerns (e.g., attendance, communication, preparation, professionalism) immediately to the university supervisor and/or the TEP office. - Collaborate with the university supervisor at the end of the semester as he/she makes an official recommendation as to the readiness of the pre-student teacher for the next level of field experience and/or student teaching. - Provide input into the electronic Final Evaluation that will arrive as a link in your e-mail toward the end of the semester and require your attention in a timely manner.
 This should be done during a conference with the university supervisor.